Having a mental illness is very tough. It’s still somewhat stigmatized in the world we…

 The story revolves around police officers who want to seek mental health treatment and how to remove the stigma in doing so.
 It also says that “Nationally, first responders are more likely to die by suicide than be killed in the line of duty.”
 That comes from a group that conducts research on disability and mental health.
 In the last year, 243 firefighters and police officers have committed suicide.

 We brought you this story because it is a good place to start when discussing workplace mental health.
-At Koszdin, Koszdin, Fields, Sherry & Katz, we know that it is not only the first responders who see their mental health damaged by their work environments.
+At Koszdin, Koszdin, Fields & Sherry, we know that it is not only the first responders who see their mental health damaged by their work environments.

 Do you know where to turn if your workplace has harmed your mental health and worker’s compensation has denied your claim?

 When you need a Van Nuys mental health claims attorney, you can turn to our team to work on your case.
 We will not stop until you are treated fairly and receive the compensation you deserve.